 If you were shopping for some knives, you probably did notice some Damascus knives and mid-range EDC knives made with 9Cr18MoV Steel.
-I was in this position, and it dragged my intention, so I decided to make a 9Cr18MoV Steel Review.
+I was in this position, and it got my attention, so I decided to make a 9Cr18MoV Steel Review.

 9Cr18MoV is a Chinese high-end Stainless Steel high in Chromium and mid-high in carbon, for great corrosion resistance, it’s mainly used for in corrosion resistance demanding tools, like stainless steel blades/knives, surgical blades, cutlery.